waldofouche/bff-showcase/README.md

 ## Available Scripts

-To view the website, visit: https://bff-showcase.netlify.app
+To view the website, visit: https://bff-showcase.netlify.app<br />
-username: admin@email.com
+username: admin@email.com<br />
-password: AdminPassword
+password: AdminPassword<br />

 In the project directory, you can run: